This post may contain affiliate links. Please read our disclosure policy.

 Roasted okra on its own, sprinkled with a healthy pinch of sea salt, is totally delicious.
 But, covered in this orange balsamic glaze, it's kinda out of this world.

-The okra itself it soft in the centre and crispy at the ends.
+The okra itself is soft in the center and crispy at the ends.
 See how nice and brown it is?
-There's a major amount of flavour here.
+There's a major amount of flavor here.

 And then the glaze.
 Oh, the delicious glaze.
-It's slightly sweet, a little tangy and a tiny bit bitter.
-I think the best sauces or glazes always have many levels of flavour, just like this one.
+It's slightly sweet, a little tangy, and a tiny bit bitter.
+I think the best sauces or glazes always have many levels of flavor, just like this one.
 I can never help but lick the pan after I pour the glaze over the roasted okra. 🙂

 - 1 teaspoon olive oil